 Dietitians aim to improve and promote health through food and nutrition.
-They play a variety of roles:

 - Dietitians in nutrition care roles assess the nutritional status of patients, and develop and oversee implementation of nutrition care plans.